We won’t stop until we’ve eradicated HIV/AIDS

 Cary Stevens, a second-generation Los Angeles native, earned his Bachelor of Arts at UCLA and his Master of Architecture at Cal Poly Pomona, graduating with honors in 1983.
 Since 1987, Mr. Stevens has been a partner in the architectural firm Landa Stevens Architects, which has offices in West Hollywood.
 Landa Stevens Architects designs custom, high-end single-family residences and commercial properties primarily in Southern California.

-Mr. Stevens has been Chairman of the Board of AIDS Research Alliance since 2007, having joined the Board in 2005.
+Mr. Stevens held the position of Chairman of the Board of AIDS Research Alliance from 2007 to 2013, having joined the Board in 2005.
 Mr. Stevens, along with his life partner Dr. Allen “Buddy” Green, also supports the Los Angeles County Museum of Art and the Museum of London.

 Kenneth “Cam” Davis, Jr. is a Managing Director at J.P.
 Morgan.
 As a financial advisor and partner in the Davis, Romans, Morris Group, Mr. Davis provides tailored investment advice and banking services to clients.
 Prior to joining J.P.
 Morgan in 2012, he was a Principal at Bernstein Global Wealth Management for sixteen years, and acted as the head of the Tax Department at Weil & Company, LLP, for eleven years.